Celebration of Resilience in Communities Ravaged by Police Violence

 Chicago, Saturday, August 25th 2018

-Members from communities that deal with police violence on a daily basis are coming together this Saturday, August 25th, at the Experimental Station in Hyde Park to celebrate what usually doesn’t get a lot of attention from the public.
-Instead of focusing on the many challenges that our historic and current policies and practices place on communities of color, they are lifting up images of resilience they find in their neighborhoods.
+Members from communities that deal with police violence on a daily basis came together at the Experimental Station in Hyde Park to celebrate what usually doesn’t get a lot of attention from the public.
+Instead of focusing on the many challenges that our historic and current policies and practices place on communities of color, they lifted up images of resilience they found in their neighborhoods.

 People from South and West Side neighborhoods participated in a two-week photo voice project titled, Resilience for Justice and Healing, which was co-organized by the Chicago Torture Justice Center and Civic Projects—and made possible by a generous grant from the Chicago Community Trust’s Chicago Fund for Safe and Peaceful Communities.
-This Saturday we showcase the powerful photographs and celebrate together with food, dance and community.
+In August of 2018, we showcased the powerful photographs and celebrated together with food, dance and community.

 The Chicago Torture Justice Center seeks to address the traumas of police violence and institutional racism through access to healing and wellness services, trauma-informed resources, and community connection.
 The Center is a part of and supports a movement to end all police violence.
 Founded by Monica Chadha, Civic Projects is a hybrid architecture practice in Chicago that takes a participatory approach to design, building teams and working collaboratively with communities and organizations to develop work that address community revitalization.